DevOpsPlayground/NGINX-Workshop/README.md

     docker-compose down && docker-compose up

 Now if you go to your browser, you will see something *slightly* more interesting.
+The request was forwarded to worker 1 and returned to us.

 ## 6.6
 Enable loadbalancing:

 For this, we declare a list of known backend hosts.
-We nginx stores this list as a variable now, so we could call it any string, but this example uses 'backend_hosts'.
+NGINX stores this list as a variable now, so we could name it any string, but this example uses the name 'backend_hosts'.

 Then, in the location context, we proxy the requests using the $backend_hosts variable.